Weight Management Counseling

 The above mentioned foods are easily available and can help you to develop a healthy brain.

-Weight training helps in losing body fat by increasing muscle mass in the body.
+- Weight training: Weight training helps in losing body fat by increasing muscle mass in the body.
 Muscle burns calories at rest, so more muscle means more calorie burnt.
 Weight training also increases your metabolism which means your overall calorie expenditure will increase significantly.
 If you don't have access to a gym then combine bodyweight exercises such as pushups, squats and pull ups in a circuit.
 A sample workout circuit would be 20 push up, 20 squats and 5 pull ups one after the other.
-Rest for a minute and then repeat the
+Rest for a minute and then repeat the circuit 5 times.

 Weight is one issue that 90% of the people are not happy with.
 While some think they have a fat stomach or thighs, others want to reduce their biceps or arm size.
 Changing food habits and sedentary lifestyles have made weight loss a big challenge.
 Losing weight is not just about looking good, but also about living healthy.